 That Boutique-y Whisky Co. - Cameronbridge - Batch 4 27 Year OldOur spectacular sixth dram, a 27 year single grain scotch whisky

 Both the largest and the oldest grain distillery in Scotland, Cameronbridge is best known for making the grain whisky behind some of the biggest whisky brands.
 Independent bottlings of their single grains are the best way to explore Scotch grain whisky, especially those with a bit of age.
-Like this cracking 27 year old example.
+Like this cracking 27 year old example from That Boutique-y Whisky Company.
 Enjoy!

 Vanilla ice cream, tropical fruit and little sharp green apple, then orange blossom, banana foam sweets, and milk chocolate.
 A touch of anise is there too, as well as a little baking spice.
 Caramelised fresh pineapple, coconut snowballs and earthy vanilla, which is followed by toffee and a little drying nutmeg.
 White chocolate and orange wine gums linger.